-Application may be made to the United Kingdom ("UK") Financial Conduct Authority (the "FCA") for Notes issued under the Programme to be admitted to the official list of the FCA (the "Official List") and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's main market.
-For the purposes of any such application, the Issuer is an exempt issuer pursuant to Article 1(2) of Regulation (EU) 2017/1129 as it forms part of domestic law of the UK by virtue of the European Union (Withdrawal) Act 2018 ("EUWA") (the "UK Prospectus Regulation").
-Accordingly, this Base Offering Circular has not been reviewed or approved by the FCA and has not been approved as a base prospectus by any other competent authority under the UK Prospectus Regulation.
-Notes admitted to the Official List and admitted to trading on the London Stock Exchange's main market will not be subject to the prospectus requirements but will be issued in accordance with the listing rules of the London Stock Exchange.
-References in this Base Offering Circular to the Notes being "listed" (and all related references) shall mean that, unless otherwise specified in the applicable pricing supplement relating to the relevant Tranche (the "Pricing Supplement"), the Notes have been admitted to trading on the London Stock Exchange's main market and have been admitted to the Official List.
+References in this Base Offering Circular to the Notes being "listed" (and all related references) shall mean that, unless otherwise specified in the applicable pricing supplement relating to the relevant Tranche (the "Pricing Supplement"), the Notes have been (i) admitted to trading on the London Stock Exchange's Main Market and have been admitted to the Official List; and/or (ii) admitted to the DFSA Official List and have been admitted to trading on Nasdaq Dubai.
 Investors should make their own assessment as to the suitability of investing in the Notes.
-The London Stock Exchange's main market is a UK regulated market for the purposes of Article 2(1)(13A) of Regulation (EU) No. 600/2014 on markets in financial instruments as it forms part of domestic law of the UK by virtue of the EUWA ("UK MiFIR").
+The London Stock Exchange's Main Market is a UK regulated market for the purposes of Article 2(1)(13) of Regulation (EU) No. 600/2014 on markets in financial instruments as it forms part of domestic law of the UK by virtue of the EUWA ("UK MiFIR").
 The Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchanges or markets as may be agreed between the Issuer and the relevant Dealer(s).
-The Issuer may also issue unlisted Notes and/or Notes not admitted
+The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.